StopMalwareContent/Extension/README.md

 ### Can I report a new website?

 Sure!
-It's very simple, just [Click here](https://github.com/StopMalwareContent/Site-Tracker/issues/new?assignees=Nitrrine&labels=website+add&projects=&template=report-a-threat.md&title=Add+%28url+goes+here%29+to+the+blocklist) to open an issue about a new threat.
+It's very simple, go to our [website reporting page](https://smc-dashboard.pages.dev/report), fill out required fields and hit Submit Report.

 ### There is a false-positive!

-If StopMalwareContent is flagging something that it shouldn't, just [Click here](https://github.com/StopMalwareContent/Site-Tracker/issues/new?assignees=Nitrrine&labels=website+remove&projects=&template=report-a-false-positive.md&title=Remove+%28url+goes+here%29+from+block+list) to open an issue about a false-positive.
+If StopMalwareContent is flagging something that it shouldn't, [fill a report here](https://smc-dashboard.pages.dev/report) to notify us about false-positive.

 ## Contributors